The Caregiver Rulebook: How to Actually Help (Without Making It Worse)

 When you:

-Go around me to get what you want from her.
+Go around me to get what you want from her, or

 What you’re really saying is: “My feelings matter more than her safety and your sanity.”